Skip to main content

 Infusion-Related Reactions

-Niktimvo can cause infusion-related reactions.
+Niktimvo (axatilimab-csfr) can cause infusion-related reactions.
 Infusion-related reactions, including hypersensitivity reactions, occurred in 18% of patients who received Niktimvo in the clinical trial (AGAVE-201), with Grade 3 or 4 reactions in 1.3%.

 Premedicate with an antihistamine and an antipyretic for patients who have previously experienced an infusion-related reaction to Niktimvo.
 Monitor patients for signs and symptoms of infusion-related reactions, including fever, chills, rash, flushing, dyspnea, and hypertension.
 Interrupt or slow the rate of infusion or permanently discontinue Niktimvo based on severity of the reaction.